 - 1 cup chicken broth

-- handful of fresh basil, or 1 tsp dried basil
+- handful of fresh basil, or 1 teaspoon dried basil

 - 1 tbsp fresh oregano, or 1 tsp dried oregano